laristra/wonton/doc/main_page.md

 # Welcome to Wonton!   {#mainpage}

-Wonton is a low-level library that is used by the remapping library, Portage, and interface reconstruction library Tangram developed under the Ristra project.
+Wonton is a low-level library that provides:

-Primarily, Wonton provides:
 - wrappers for mesh and state data managers
-- geometric and algebraic types
+- geometric and algebraic type definitions
-- standard math algorithsm such as svd.
+- standard math algorithsm such as svd, least-squares fittings, etc.

 Wonton also provides access to the [R3D](https://github.com/devonmpowell/r3d.git) library for polyhedra intersection methods as a git submodule.

 For further high-level discussion of the methods and data structures provided within Wonton, please see the [Concepts](@ref concepts) page.

+Wonton is primarily used by the data remapping library, Portage, and interface reconstruction library Tangram, developed under the Ristra project.

 ---